The olive mill through the ages

+In the Hellenistic period, the olive fruit was crushed with a rotary mill.
+The rotary mill is a type of olive mill called ‘“trapetum” (a word of Greek origin, from the Greek verb ‘“trepo”, which means “turn”).
 This type of olive mill consisted of two millstones with curved external surfaces.
 The millstones were rotating with the help of thick beams with a rectangular cross section and were grinding the olive fruit.

-In Roman times, a new type of olive mill was introduced that was known as 'mola olearia'.
+In Roman times, a new type of olive mill was introduced that was known as “mola olearia”.
 This olive mill consisted of one or two cylinder-shaped millstones, which were usually supported by a large vertical axe.
 In a different type of olive mill, a millstone was used which was supported by an iron pile.

-In Byzantine times, both the 'trapetum' and the 'mola olearia' were used.
+In Byzantine times, both the “trapetum” and the “mola olearia” were used.

-With the industrial revolution of the 18th century AD in Europe, olive mills were equipped with machines.
+With the industrial revolution of the 18th-century AD in Europe, olive mills were equipped with machines.

 In Greece, olive mills began getting equipped with machines of foreign and Greek machine shops in Piraeus and other urban centers at the late 19th century.

-They made their appearance in the 20th century and diesel was used to power their machines.
+The last and most advanced, the diesel-powered olive mills made their appearance in the 20th-century and diesel was used to power their machines.
 In this type of olive mill, the mill floor is made of iron and millstones are made of a harder stone whereas presses operate on water power.